christsven/H.E.A.T/scenarios/estonia/estonia-scenario.md

 #### Attack on Jõhvi Garrison

-At the beginning of the war, NSPR forces overwhelmed the Jõhvi Infantry Garrison in a surprise attack.
-The garrison was used for infantry training and is the home to the Viru Infantry Battalion, which was not prepared for the attack, but fought valiantly.
+At the beginning of the war, NSPR forces attacked the Jõhvi Infantry Garrison in an attempt to cut down the strategically placed facility before it could pose a significant problem.
+The garrison is used for infantry training and is the home to the Viru Infantry Battalion.

 | **Attack on Jõhvi Garrison** | <img src="/scenarios/ressources/johvi-layout.excalidraw.png" align="right" alt="Johvi scenario image" height=auto width=auto></img> |
 | :--- | :--- |